jeslaspravin/jeslaspravin.github.io/_posts/CranberryEngine/2025-03-22-Cranberry-Physics.md

 - `RagdollSettings` and `Ragdoll` - Ragdoll instance and settings which uses the skeleton at rest pose to do the simulation.

 My guess before looking into it is I must blend between skeleton animation and ragdoll.
 For this I do not need `SkeletonPose`.

+### Physics Materials

+Materials are completely custom implemented and can be used by converting to my implementation where ever shape's material is available.

+Example use cases are

+- Modify the restitution and friction between contact surfaces during contacts.
+This can be achieved via
+  - `ContactListener` and its `OnContactAdded` and `OnContactPersisted` callbacks by modifying `ContactSettings &ioSettings`.
+  - By overriding combine restitution and friction functions using `SetCombineFriction` and `SetCombineRestitution`.
+- Play different audio based on the material of contact bodies.

 ## Engine physics